 At first, the controls can take a little bit of getting used to.
-It plays more or less identical to Blood Omen 2, where they feel quite stiff, and the camera must be moved in other to make the player character rotate, which in turn, reminds me of how 3D platformers first played out on the original PlayStation, when moving around felt more like a hindrance than an innovation; examples of which being Blasto, Croc: Legend of the Gobbos and even the original Tomb Raider.
+It plays more or less identical to Blood Omen 2, where they feel quite stiff, and the camera must be moved in other to make the player character rotate, which in turn, reminds me of how 3D platformers first played out on the original PlayStation when moving around felt more like a hindrance than an innovation; examples of which being Blasto, Croc: Legend of the Gobbos and even the original Tomb Raider.
 It’s just as well that there isn’t any combat element to it, as it would have been more difficult to handle without making use of a targeting system.
-Blood Omen 2 handled it surprisingly well, but even if this game had been made to last longer than it did, it wouldn’t have needed any element of combat given the right amount of intricate puzzles.
+Blood Omen 2 handled it surprisingly well, but even if this game had been made to last longer than it did, it wouldn’t have needed an element of combat given the right amount of intricate puzzles.

 Lifespan – 1/10

-As per mentioned, I don’t believe the game lasts anywhere near as long as it had the potential to, clocking in at around 2 and a half hours.
-There have been a multitude of 3D platformers that have come and gone that have been made to last many times more than that; Super Mario 64, Jak & Daxter and Ratchet & Clank to name but a few.
-It could be argued that a primary reason for this would be that the developers may have been on a budget, since the game was independently developed, but games have been made to last even for an unlimited amount of time after having a small amount of money attached to its development; Don’t Starve for example.
+As mentioned, I don’t believe the game lasts anywhere near as long as it had the potential to, clocking in at around 2 and a half hours.
+There has been a multitude of 3D platformers that have come and gone that have been made to last many times more than that; Super Mario 64, Jak & Daxter, and Ratchet & Clank to name but a few.
+It could be argued that a primary reason for this would be that the developers may have been on a budget since the game was independently developed, but games have been made to last even for an unlimited amount of time after having a small amount of money attached to its development; Don’t Starve for example.

 Storyline – 6/10

 The story of Contrast follows a young girl named Didi, and her imaginary friend (the playable character) Dawn.
 Didi sneaks out of bed one night against her mother Kat’s wishes, to watch her mother perform as a cabaret singer at her local club, the Ghost Note.
 What follows is an unfolding of events chronicling the turbulent situation between Didi’s mother and father, and the serious financial and desperate situation Didi’s father Johnny has dropped himself in involving gangsters, ongoing debts and involvement with the mysterious and popular show business magician, Vincenzo.
-I found that the first part of the game was portrayed as extremely suspenseful and dramatic, but I felt as if it lost momentum during the second half, and it seemed to be much more tame and unfitting of it’s atmosphere, and for the most part didn’t seem to be going anywhere.
+I found that the first part of the game was portrayed as extremely suspenseful and dramatic, but I felt as if it lost momentum during the second half, and it seemed to be much more tame and unfitting of its atmosphere, and for the most part, didn’t seem to be going anywhere.
 I was satisfied with the ending, but the events immediately leading up to it made me lose the initial interest I had in the plot.